-Figure 7: Number of cases filed (above) and disposed of (below) in Karnataka disposed of exceeds the number of cases filed in six out of the ten years under study.
-The highest number of cases filed was in 2010.
-The subsequent year saw the highest number of cases disposed of.
+Figure 3: Number of cases filed (above) and disposed of (below) in Maharashtra

+No. of cases filed

+No. of cases disposed

 Figure 7 represents the number of cases filed (figure above) and disposed of (figure below) in each year during the period of study across the 3 districts chosen in Karnataka.